 A full bar service is also available on shorter flights - including Champagne - even if the meal service is delivered as a one-tray service rather than in multiple courses like on longer services.

 Emirates takes its eco-friendly credentials seriously.
-For example, its economy class blankets - on long haul flights - are made from recycled plastic bottles, and pilots focus on the most efficient operations both in the air on the ground to minimise the environmental impact.
+For example, its economy-class blankets on long-haul flights are made from recycled plastic bottles.
+Pilots focus on the most efficient operations in the air on the ground to minimise the environmental impact.

-The airline serves more than 110 million meals every year, and whenever possible sources ingredients locally at each destination.
-In Dubai, Emirates Flight Catering is building a 130,000 square foot sustainable vertical farm to support its operations.
-The farm will use 99% less water than open fields and is expected to produce 2.7 tons of leefy greens every day.
+The airline serves more than 110 million meals annually and sources ingredients locally at each destination whenever possible.
+Dubai's Emirates Flight Catering building is a 330,000-square-foot (30,660 square metres) sustainable vertical farm supporting its operations.
+The farm uses 95 per cent less water than conventional methods and produces 3,000 kilograms of leafy greens daily.

-Aircraft are cleaned with a "drywash" procedure, using a small amount of cleaning products applied with cloths, saving thousands of litres of water.
-Engine-washing procedures regularly assure that Emirates aircraft are operating at maximum efficiency, further reducing any waste.
+Aircraft are cleaned with a "drywash" procedure, using reduced cleaning products applied with cloths, saving thousands of litres of water.
+Engine-washing techniques regularly ensure that Emirates aircraft operate efficiently, reducing waste.

-At the Engine Maintenance Centre, Emirates has installed a one megawatt array of solar photovoltaic panels.
-The 2,990 panels form a roof over the carpark, and are expected to generate in excess of 1,800 megawatt‑hours of electricity and save around 800 tonnes of carbon dioxide annually.
+Emirates has installed a one-megawatt array of solar photovoltaic panels at the Engine Maintenance Centre.
+The 2,990 panels form a roof over the car park and are expected to generate more than 1,800-megawatt‑hours of electricity and save around 800 tonnes of carbon dioxide annually.

 The Emirates Flight Training Academy provides aviation training for aspiring pilot cadets.
 Located at Dubai World Central, the academy features a unique stand-alone facility with its own fully operational private airport.
-The Flight Training Academy has an ambition of attracting more female Emirati pilots to a career path traditionally dominated by men.
+The Flight Training Academy aims to attract more female Emirati pilots to a career path traditionally dominated by men.

-Emirates supports the Dubai Desert Conservation Reserve, a massive 225 square kilometre area dedicated to protecting the critical desert habitat and a variety of endangered species.
+Emirates supports the Dubai Desert Conservation Reserve, a massive 225 square kilometre area dedicated to protecting the critical desert habitat and various endangered species.
 Emirates also sponsors a dedicated conservation team of ecologists and wildlife specialists.

-The airline has invested heavily in the 1,600-hectare Emirates One&Only Wolgan Valley, one of the first luxury conservation resorts in Australia.
-Located a three hour drive from Sydney, the resort became the first carboNZero©™ certified hotel in the world.
+The airline has invested heavily in the 1,600-hectare Emirates One&Only Wolgan Valley, one of Australia's first luxury conservation resorts.
+Located a three-hour drive from Sydney, the resort became the first carboNZero©™ certified hotel in the world.
 As part of its commitment to supporting the Greater Blue Mountains World Heritage area, Emirates has planted over 175,000 native trees and shrubs across the site

 The flight search on BusinessClass.com includes information on CO2 emissions for each flight.
-Our quality algorithms also give a higher score to flights operated by the most modern and environmentally friendly aircraft.
+Our quality algorithms also score higher on flights operated by the most modern and environmentally friendly aircraft.